benmvp/slides/2020/jsconfhi/perfect-lib.md

 - Ok, enough about me
 - Let's talk about making this perfect repo
-- Remember we're shifting are perspective to what our users, the developers, need
+- Remember we're shifting are focus to what our users need (the developers)
+  * Not necessarily what we care about
+- So let's jump in!

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/calle-macarone-15wIddvL5dU-emergency-instructions-guide-unsplash.jpg) no-repeat center" data-background-size="cover" -->